 Best Waterfront Restaurants Huntington Beach

 Chef Ariel Mungi-Ciarrocca Brings His Culture and Culinary Experience to Surf City USA

 An only child to Maria Ciarrocca and Jorge Mungi, Chef Ariel Mungi-Ciarrocca of The Brant Kitchen & Bar in Huntington Beach grew up as another set of hands in his parent’s bakery in Córdoba, Argentina.
 He learned to cook out of necessity while his parents were busy selling sweet treats and putting smiles on faces.
-He saw first-hand the power of foodhow something made with love could make someone’s day.
+He saw first-hand the power of food—how something made with love could make someone’s day.
 Because, let’s face it, you can’t have a bad day when it includes dulce de leche.
 Inspired by his parents, Chef Ariel set off on his own culinary journey to see how he could put smiles on faces through food himself.

-Chef Ariel kickstarted his career at culinary school in Argentina and then embarked on his whirlwind tour de food, which included everything from flipping steaks in Florida to serving brunch and bubbles at Belmont Brewing Company in Long Beach.
-Known as “chef” at this point, Chef Ariel found that he was addicted to the rush of the kitchen, the adrenaline of feeding a revolving door of hungry patrons until that last ticket of the evening was exhausted.
+Chef Ariel began his culinary journey in Argentina, then took his talents on a whirlwind tour de food across the U.S. He flipped steaks in Florida and later served brunch and bubbles at Belmont Brewing Company in Long Beach.
+By then, he was simply known as ā€œchefā€, fully immersed in the rush of the kitchen.
+The adrenaline of feeding a nonstop crowd kept him hooked until that final ticket of the night was served.

-“I really like to be in the kitchen, to be creative and in steady flow with my team.
+ā€œI really like to be in the kitchen, to be creative and in steady flow with my team.
 There’s a lot of adrenaline in the kitchen, and I love that rush.
-It’s also nice to make people happy through food.”
+It’s also nice to make people happy through food.ā€

 Chef Ariel has worked everywhere, from beach shacks to banquet halls, serving people from all walks of life.
-He’s mastered comfort food, upscale cuisine, tortellini, tapas and everything in between.
-“I’ve gone from 3,000-person banquets to fine dining restaurants to hotels, Italian joints, French bistros and so on,” he says.
+He’s mastered comfort food, upscale cuisine, tortellini, tapas and everything in between. ā€œI’ve gone from 3,000-person banquets to fine dining restaurants to hotels, Italian joints, French bistros and so on,ā€ he says.
 This is a guy who loves to learn and is always refining his craft to become the most versatile chef he can be.
 His success in this space is a testament to every job he has had, from staging to executive chef.

+Best Waterfront Restaurants Huntington Beach